Before we begin the manufacturing stage, here are some technical basics.

 To complete this step, overcut the lining after gluing.

-8. Make the enchapure and work the loops
+8. Make the chapure and work the loops

-Position the template on the long strand and mark the location of the chainstay.
+Position the template on the long strand and mark the location of the sash.

-Make the enchapure for the passage of the watch buckle pin using a round cookie cutter (diameter of the width of the pin of the buckle) and a cutter or knife straight incise cutting.
+Make the bezel for the passage of the watch buckle pin using a round punch (diameter of the width of the buckle pin) and a cutter or a straight cutting knife.

-Work the enchapure with a finishing eraser (e.g. tragacanth or tokonole).
-We do not recommend the use of an edge finish for this part which is too prone to friction.
+Work the edge with a finishing gum (e.g. tragacanth or tokonole).
+We do not recommend using an edge finish for this part which is too subject to friction.
 Then use pliers (leather tips) to mark the fold.

-From the leather, cut a strip 5 mm wide for the 2 strap loops.
+In the leather, cut a 5 mm wide strip for the 2 strap loops.

 As a reminder, the total length of the loop is equal to 4 times the thickness of the leather added to 2 times the width.

-The mobile loop will be sewn edge to edge.
+The movable loop will be sewn edge to edge.
 The second loop will be trimmed and only glued because it will be stuck between 2 seams.

-Then work the edges of the loops with a edge finish.
+Then work the edges of the loops with an edge finish.

 Wait until the slices are dry and sew the movable loop.

-Before passing the loop (non-movable) on the long section, scratch the grain of the leather lining which will be glued (to facilitate the adhesion of the glue) .
+Before passing the (non-movable) loop over the long strand, scratch the grain of the lining leather which will be glued (to facilitate the adhesion of the glue) .

 Then proceed to glue the ends.
-At the point of the pumps, use a needle to mark the fold.
+At the pumps, use a needle to mark the fold.

-On the short strand, pass the watch buckle pin through the chain.
+On the short strand, pass the pin of the watch buckle through the loop.

-The watch buckles also have a pump (so they can be easily removed/replaced).
+The watch buckles also have a pump (for easy removal/replacement).

 Then pass the loop (non-movable) over the short strand and proceed with gluing.

-Use a smoother to flatten the glue and mark the seam lines (parallel to the loop).
+Use a smoothing knife to flatten the collage and mark the sewing lines (parallel to the loop).

 9. Work the end of the watch strap